-- approximately 700 miles of gathering system pipelines, covering approximately 3,800 square miles in southwest Louisiana between Lafayette and Lake Charles; - the Gillis and Acadia processing plants, which are refrigerated cryogenic plants that have aggregate processing capacity of approximately 260 MMcf/d; - an integrated fractionation facility at the Gillis plant with processing capacity of approximately 13 MBbls/d; and - an approximately 60-mile intrastate pipeline system.
+- approximately 700 miles of gathering system pipelines, covering approximately 3,800 square miles in Southwest Louisiana between Lafayette and Lake Charles; - the Gillis and Acadia processing plants, which are refrigerated cryogenic plants that have aggregate processing capacity of approximately 260 MMcf/d; - · an integrated fractionation facility at the Gillis plant with processing capacity of approximately 13 MBbls/d; and - · an approximately 60-mile intrastate pipeline system.

 The LOU System's processing plants have direct access to the Lake Charles industrial market through its intrastate pipeline system, providing the ability to deliver natural gas to industrial users and electric utilities in the Lake Charles area.
 As a result of the location and flexibility of its intrastate pipeline assets and the reliability of its natural gas supplies in the area, the LOU System has a leading market share in the Lake Charles area.
 It also has access to both interstate natural gas supplies and markets as well as access to the liquid NGL markets of the Louisiana and Texas gulf coast.
 For example, the Acadia plant also has the ability to deliver high-pressure residue gas to attractive markets throughout the United States by accessing the Trunkline, Transco, Tennessee, Columbia Gulf and GulfSouth pipelines.
-The industrial customers that burn the Gillis plant residue gas readily burn richer (higher Btu) gas which provides the LOU System with operational and commercial flexibility to process less NGLs from the gas stream if unexpected operating conditions occur or if NGLs are more valuable as natural gas.
-Such volumes are typically under short term contracts.
-The above factors mitigate the commodity price risk typically associated with wellhead purchase or keep-whole contracts.
+The industrial customers that burn the Gillis plant residue gas readily burn richer (higher Btu) gas which provides the LOU System with operational and commercial flexibility to process less NGLs from the gas stream if NGLs are more valuable as natural gas, which helps mitigate the commodity price risk typically associated with wellhead purchase or keep-whole contracts.